sgregnt/handy_memos/readme.md

 - `.git' is the folder containing information about the repository, check for example `config` file in this folder to see the origin of the repository.

-- Fix pdf corruption with end line changes from CRLF to LF, by placing `.gitattributes` in `.git\info\` the contents should be
+- (Didn't work) Fix pdf corruption with end line changes from CRLF to LF, by placing `.gitattributes` in `.git\info\` the contents should be
 ```
 *.exe binary
 *.pdf binary